 I know that many recipes call for additional oil to be added to the recipe but I prefer to keep the recipe clean and simple.

-Note* The seperation of the oils is natural over time.
+Note* The separation of the oils is natural over time.
 Simply stir the tahini before you use it!

 And that is all it takes to make your very own homemade tahini.
 Easy, right?!